NTheuws/linorobot2_software/README.md

 - `zedm` - * [Zed Mini](https://www.stereolabs.com/zed-mini)
 - `-` - If the robot's sensor is not listed above.

 Sensors marked with an asterisk are depth sensors.
 If a depth sensor is used as a laser sensor, the launch files will run [depthimage_to_laserscan](https://github.com/ros-perception/depthimage_to_laserscan) to convert the depth sensor's depth image to laser scans.
+As long as the right sensor has been configured correctly, you won't have to change anything yourself.

 depth_sensor:
 - `realsense` - [Intel RealSense](https://www.intelrealsense.com/stereo-depth/) D435, D435i